-- In presets with 4 or 5 bands, the Deep Bass control simultaneously adjusts the lowest band of the parametric equalizer, the target level of Band 1 in the multiband AGC, and the setting of Band 1 in the Band Mix Output control.
+- The Deep Bass control simultaneously adjusts the lowest band of the parametric equalizer, the target level of Band 1 in the multiband AGC, and the setting of Band 1 in the Band Mix Output control.
 In presets with only 2 or 3 bands, only the parametric EQ is adjusted.
 Advancing the control increases the amount of deep bass. - The Warmth control works in the same manner as Deep Bass but operates on the mid-bass and low-mid range of frequencies by adjusting the parametric equalizer.
-Additionally in presets with 4 or 5 bands, it adjusts the target setting of Band 2 in the multiband AGC and output level of Band 2 in the Band Mix Output. - The Presence control adjusts high-mid frequencies.
+Additionally, it also adjusts the target setting of Band 2 in the multiband AGC and output level of Band 2 in the Band Mix Output. - The Presence control adjusts high-mid frequencies.
 Like the other Enhance controls, it adjusts the parametric equalizer.
-In presets with 5 bands, it also adjusts the multiband AGC target setting of Band 4 and the output of Band 4 in the Band Mix Output. - The Brilliance control adjusts high frequencies with the parametric equalizer.
-In 4 and 5 band presets, it also adjusts the target setting of the highest band of the multiband AGC along with the output level of the highest band in the Band Mix Output. - Omnia.7 features a unique multiband stereo enhancer which widens the stereo field.
-The total number of bands employed depends upon the current preset, but in all cases, it does not operate on the lowest band(s).
-This approach significantly reduces the chance that quieter, hard-panned stereo sounds in a recording with a strong centered mono sound will be shifted out of phase and offers much greater control over the stereo enhancement available in various portions of the spectrum.
-It is enabled with the Stereo Enhancer button and adjusted with the Stereo Amount control.
-When enabled, the activity of the enhancer is show in the processing meters display.
+Additionally, it also adjusts the multiband AGC target setting of Band 4 and the output of Band 4 in the Band Mix Output. - The Brilliance control adjusts high frequencies with the parametric equalizer.
+Additionally, it also adjusts the target setting of the highest band of the multiband AGC along with the output level of the highest band in the Band Mix Output.